 NEBRASKA EARLY CHILDHOOD STRATEGIC PLAN

-The Nebraska Early Childhood Strategic Plan is a dynamic plan by and for Nebraskans that seeks to ensure that all children have access to quality early childhood services.
+The Nebraska Early Childhood Strategic Plan is a dynamic plan by and for all Nebraskans.
+The plan recommends changes to the systems that serve young children and their families to ensure that each child has equitable access to quality early childhood education.

 Strategic Plan Vision and Goals

 The overarching vision of the Nebraska Early Childhood Strategic Plan is to provide all Nebraska children and their families with access to quality early childhood care and education and other essential services that support children’s healthy development from birth through age 8.

 The plan defines four interrelated goals, each with corresponding objectives.
 These goals are intended to create a more integrated early childhood system—and work on any one of the goals will impact and inform the other goals.

 - Access Goal—Each child and their family can access the quality early childhood care, education, and essential services they need to support each child’s healthy development.